 Tell us a little bit about yourself.

-What is your role here and what does a day look like for you?
+What does a day look like for you?

 What led you to New Life?